Documentation

 GET /onboarding,POST /onboarding/complete-step - Entities:

-POST /entities/link,GET /entities/:type/:id/refs - Costs:
+POST /entities/link,GET /entities/:type/:id/refs - Settings:

 GET /costs